iTwin/viewer-components-react/packages/itwin/tree-widget/README.md

 - Visibility tree components help you build trees that look and feel like [Models](#models-tree) and [Categories](#categories-tree) trees, letting you control display of elements in the hierarchy.

-  - `useVisibilityTreeRenderer` returns a tree renderer that renders nodes with "eye" checkboxes.
+  - `createVisibilityTreeRenderer` returns a tree renderer that renders nodes with "eye" checkboxes.
 Its building blocks:
     - `createVisibilityTreeNodeRenderer`
     - `VisibilityTreeNodeCheckbox`
   - `useVisibilityTreeFiltering` is used to filter the hierarchy.